-• UK spelling throughout; however, -ize spellings should be used (recognize, emphasize, organization, etc. BUT analyse, exercise etc.).
+- -ize spellings should be used (recognize, emphasize, organization, etc. BUT analyse, exercise etc.). - Contributors from North America may use North American spelling and punctuation.

+Referencing

-Referencing.
-Bibliographical references should be incorporated in the text using the authordate system.
-For instance:
+Bibliographical references should be incorporated in the text using the author-date system and should include URL's and DOI's when available.